Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 * **Load the saved results from the local folder and generates Figure 10, Figure 11 in the paper**
   * show_ComputeMI_kde.py

-### Comparing the proposed mutual information estimator to the emprical distribution and KDE
+### Comparing the proposed mutual information estimator to the emprical distribution and KDE (Appendix G.2 in the paper)

 * **Comparing the three mutual information estimators in MLP1, and save results into local folders**
   * test_ComputeMI_ReLU.py